lanjoni/php-login/README.md

-# php-login
+# PHP Login and Registration

-A simple and elegant PHP form for login and registration using MySQL database
+A simple and elegant PHP form for login and registration using MySQL database! ✨